This is just getting boring.

-Both Boynton and Rosario would finish with 15 points each on a combined 11 of 22 shooting.
-Freshman Michael Frazier II would pour in 12 points.
+Both Boynton and Rosario would finish with 15 points each on a combined 11-22 shooting.
+Freshman Michael Frazier II would pour in 12 points of his own.

 The game marked the 11th time this season the Gators held an opponent under 50 points.

 Florida will return home on Saturday at 8 p.m. for a highly-anticipated showdown against Ole Miss.